 Nancy Dillon is a living, legendary treasure of the Piedmont Fox Hounds in Virginia.
 She is the longest subscribing member of the hunt, having started hunting at age eight in 1943.
 For nearly a half century she has taught and led more children into the hunting field than anyone can count.
 Her truck and trailer pulling into the meet have been likened to the car at the circus where the clowns just keep coming out.

 On Friday, November 8, 2013, the hunt threw a party at Buchanan Hall in Upperville to screen a specially-produced documentary—Lessons in the Piedmont—in tribute to Nancy.
-Throughout this beautifully-produced and heart-warming film, children (some grown, others still growing), Masters, hunt members, and citizens of the community expressed their love for this woman and their heart-felt appreciation for what she has done to instill a love of the sport, respect for the land, and personal values to generations of children.To read more, log in (above) or click to subscribe.
+Throughout this beautifully-produced and heart-warming film, children (some grown, others still growing), Masters, hunt members, and citizens of the community expressed their love for this woman and their heart-felt appreciation for what she has done to instill a love of the sport, respect for the land, and personal values to generations of children.To read more, a subscription is required.
+Log in or click here to subscribe.